 The Fire Kids Edition won’t suit older kids, but it’s ideal for youngsters getting their first tablet.
 It’s a complete solution that’s quick and easy to set up and has everything your child could want out of the box.
 For the money, this is the best kids’ tablet around.

 Read our Amazon Fire HD 8 Kids Edition review

-Why should you buy this: This tough tablet features great parental controls and plenty of educational apps and games to help your kids learn and develop.
+Why you should buy this: This tough tablet features great parental controls and plenty of educational apps and games to help your kids learn and develop.

-Who’s it for: Very young children and parents looking for an educational option.
+Who it’s for: Very young children and parents looking for an educational option.